iCliniq Logo

 Introduction:

-Neuropraxia is peripheral nerve injury causing motor and sensory loss by affecting the nerve conduction in the affected area.
+Neuropraxia is a peripheral nerve injury that causes motor and sensory loss by affecting nerve conduction in the affected area.
 Neuropraxia is a grade 1 peripheral nerve injury that blocks the injured nerve and prevents the transmission of signals (electrical).
 The affected site remains out of communication from the rest of the body until the nerve block is cleared and the signal transmission is resumed.
-The condition may be caused due to any injury from accidents, sports, surgical trauma, etc. Typically these mild peripheral injuries get to recover on their own, but if the pain is persistent, medical and surgical intervention may be needed.
+The condition may be caused due to any injury from accidents, sports, surgical trauma, etc. Typically, these mild peripheral injuries get to recover on their own, but if the pain is persistent, medical and surgical intervention may be needed.
 Therefore, a person should take necessary safety measures to prevent such incidents and wear protective gear such as helmets, knee pads, and other equipment.

 What Are the Various Types of Neuropraxia?